Developing in C for the ATmega328P: Raspberry Pi and VS Code Setup Part 2

 make help - print this message

 Try the commands above and observe the results in the command line.
-Depending what you are doing, sometimes its faster to type a make command in the CLI than it is to swtich to VS Code, make sure you are in the right file and use the build command.
+Depending what you are doing, sometimes its faster to type a make command in the CLI than it is to switch to the code editor, just make sure you are in the right file and use the build command.

 Next: Raspberry Pi and VS Code Setup Part 3